America’s freight rail network stretches across nearly 140,000 miles, carrying millions of tons of freight to every corner of the continent.

 - If necessary, issues civil penalties and emergency orders, including prohibiting the use of any rail bridge it deems unsafe.

 Safety Program Requirements

-As required by law, every bridge management program fully documents and describes all railroad bridges in the railroad’s network.
-Recorded information includes the loads, weights and speeds that are safe for each bridge.
+As required by law, every bridge management program thoroughly documents and describes all railroad bridges in the railroad’s network.
+Recorded information includes the loads, weights and speeds safe for each bridge.
 Additionally, each program:

 - Prohibits the transportation of all loads except for those approved within the bridge safety program.
 Only a qualified railroad bridge engineer can make exceptions and may impose speed restrictions, limit the weight loads of other cars in the train or limit traffic from other tracks to maintain safety.

-- Dictates annual inspections (at a minimum) of all rail bridges in a railroad’s network as well as the process for carrying out any necessary repairs, modifications or bridge replacements.
+- Dictates annual inspections (at a minimum) of all rail bridges in a railroad’s network and the process for carrying out any necessary repairs, modifications or bridge replacements.

 - Requires additional inspections for bridges after accidents, incidents or weather events that may impact the structural integrity of a rail bridge.